 5. Track their time

 If an employee isn’t pulling their weight, consider tracking their time so you have proof of what they are and aren’t doing.
 While this method is frowned upon by a lot of professionals, it’s a good way to have valid data to bring up during a warning meeting — especially if you are proceeding down the route of firing the employee.

 To show that you really do care about their personal and professional development, you could offer additional training where needed.
 This could either be to refresh their knowledge or to expand on their current skills and learn new processes.

-By offering training, you are showing that you are committed to their development which, in turn, should create a positive effect, forcing the employee to feel more motivated to progress and do well within the organisation.
+By offering training, you are showing that you are committed to their development, which, in turn, should create a positive effect, forcing the employee to feel more motivated to progress and do well within the organization.

-Once you have given your lazy employee all the tools they need to progress (eg: training, extra attention, etc), you must set some consequences in place, in case that they do not deliver.
+Once you have given your lazy employee all the tools they need to progress, such as training, extra attention, etc., you must set some consequences in place, in case they do not deliver.

 For example, if an employee is making careless mistakes and not completing projects on time, you can advise them that you will need to give them a formal warning if they do not improve within a set period (usually one month).
 Afterwards, you can set additional consequences if they still do not improve.

 While consequences may be a good tactic, incentives, on the other hand, can be just as powerful.
 If an employee is given an aim to work towards for something in return, they are more likely to work 10 times harder to ensure that they get there.
 After all, they’ll want to be rewarded!